How Many Mortgage Payments Can You Miss Before Foreclosure?

 SHARE

 In a foreclosure, your mortgage lender sells your property, typically at auction, to pay off what you owe on the house.
-However, you typically need to miss at least four consecutive payments before a lender can begin foreclosure proceedings.
+However, a bank can't just come and take your house after a single missed payment.
+Instead, foreclosure happens in phases.

 Understanding the foreclosure process and timeline can help you determine the best course of action.